 Tractor pulling in Italy?
 That was my reaction too!
 But this was a surprisingly fun festival filled with beer, food, and lots of tractor pulling fun.
 Cheer on tractor, some decked out with specially modified engines, as they attempt to pull a massive block the furthest.
 Of course, the festival wouldn’t be complete without a Miss Tractor Pulling Contest followed by live music and partying until you can’t party no more.

-Tractor Pulling Mania takes place in Fiume Veneto in the Friuli Venezia Giulia region from June 20 – 21 beginning at 6pm.
+Tractor Pulling Mania takes place in Fiume Veneto in the Friuli Venezia Giulia region in June beginning at 6pm.